Category Archives: Uncategorized

 Alkaline And Acidic Food List

 For example, within the legume group lentils are highly alkaline while soybeans are highly acidic.
+Or, some vegetables that are normally alkaline when fresh are acidic when frozen.

 It’s also worth remembering that chemicals fall into the acidic group so foods that have been grown commercially and have pesticide residue on them may not be as alkaline as you would expect.